-Why eating Turmeric is good for you.
+Why cooking with turmeric is so good for you.

 Turmeric, known for its ability to stain a white shirt yellow while eating Asian food, is most commonly recognised as a cooking ingredient in its powder form.

 What is turmeric?

 Turmeric has been widely used in Ayurvedic and Chinese medicine for generations, and now Western medicine has a growing interest in its uses.

-Curcumin’s medicinal properties cannot be achieved by consuming turmeric alone.
-This is because of its poor bioavailabilty due to its rapid metabolism in the liver and intestinal wall.
+However, it seems that Curcumin’s medicinal properties cannot be achieved by consuming turmeric alone.
+This is because of its poor bioavailability due to its rapid metabolism in the liver and intestinal wall.

 Cooking with turmeric